raspberrypilearning/nature-rover/en/step_1.md

 ### Try it
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
 What happens when you click the buttons to move the rover?
-How would you describe how the background/sprites move?
+How would you describe how the background/sprites scroll (move around)?

 Try and collect a sample by moving the rover to one of the sprites and then clicking the rover.
 </div>
 <div class="scratch-preview" style="margin-left: 15px;">